SistemBasisData2023/TixOnline/README.md

 #### `Movie Browsing`

 Discover an extensive collection of movies through TixOnline's intuitive interface.
-Explore detailed information about each movie, including plot summaries, genres, and ratings.
+Explore detailed information about each movie, including synopsis, genres, and ratings.
 Get a comprehensive overview and make informed choices about your movie selections.
+Users can also view trailers of movies to get a sneak peek of the film and view upcoming movies to plan their cinema outings in advance.

 #### `Ticket Booking`